ndmousavi/ICPHS-2027/README.md

-# ICPHS-2027

-# ICPhS 2027: Multidimensional Speaker Variation Across Speech Representations
+# ICPhS 2027: When representations change: Speaker variation across multidimensional spaces

 This repository contains the analysis code for our ICPhS 2027 study examining how observed speaker variability changes across different multidimensional speech representations.